function initPage(){ }

 So when you’re tempted to ask “have you shot at our venue before?” as you nervously want to ensure that your photographer is well prepared, remember that you’ll actually get a much better idea of how your photographer prepares for your specific day by asking about scouting.

 I’m your girl!
-You can get started by filling out my contact form here.
+You can ask about my availability by filling out my contact form here.

 Hiring your wedding photographer